 CodeChef along with many other organisations all around the world are working to provide that push

-With the help of some really enthusiastic Moderators – Anushi Maheshwari, Sudhi Awasthi, Ritick Goenka, Sanidhya Srivastava, Swati Jaiswal and Himadri Pandya, we have been running a Community on Facebook group to provide help and support to Women in Competitive Programming.
+- With the help of some really enthusiastic Moderators – Anushi Maheshwari, Sudhi Awasthi, Ritick Goenka, Sanidhya Srivastava, Swati Jaiswal, and Himadri Pandya, we have been running a Community on the Facebook group to provide help and support to Women in Competitive Programming.